-We are committed to providing excellent support to first year students.
-Mike Hill is our first year student specialist.
-He writes and runs the online pre-health student orientation (“Preparing for Professional Programs in Health Care”), offers drop-in advising for first year students every Friday during fall and spring semesters, and also runs Four Year (and More!)
+We are committed to first year students!
+And Mike Hill is our first year student specialist.
+He writes and runs the online pre-health student orientation (“Pre-Health 101”), offers virtual drop-in advising for first year students every Friday during fall and spring semesters, participates in the UW Major Discovery Week, and runs Four Year (and More!)
 Planning workshops for first year students.

-Please continue to use all of the resources that we offer first year students:
+Please use all the resources we offer first year students:

-- Preparing for Professional Programs in Health Care (sign up here).
-This orientation is a great introduction to all things pre-health.
+- Pre-Health 101.
+This online orientation is a great introduction to all things pre-health.
+Sign up for Pre-Health 101 today!

 - Quick question?
 Please email us at firstname.lastname@example.org!